ChaerinMin/GenHeld/README.md

 To use the **pretrained** Object Selection network, make sure the path to the checkpoint is same as ckpt_path under selector in the `configs/config.yaml` file.
 Then, <span style="color:red">proceed to the Object Fitting</span>.

-If you want to train by yourself,  Preprocessed [DexYCB](https://dex-ycb.github.io/) data is at https://drive.google.com/drive/folders/1hXV1FASFe2qa9oDPlcuAqQWS9wkVDbVT?usp=sharing .
-Zip the file and place it under `data` with name `DexYCB` and run
+If you want to train by yourself,  download [DexYCB](https://dex-ycb.github.io/) and place it under `data/` with name `DexYCB`, and run

 ```bash
 python main.py selector.mode=train selector.ckpt_path=""